Dobby233Liu/CastleTownRecreation/README.md

 ## Small note

 If this little thing helped with your modding, it would be very nice if you would credit me.
-For example, you can put my pseudonym (Dobby233Liu) in your mod's credits file / in-game credits sequence, the mod's description on its hosting sites etc.
+For example, you can put my pseudonym (Dobby233Liu), in...
+* Your mod's credits info file / in-game credits sequence
+* Your mod's description on its hosting sites or README file etc.

 ## Development setup